 The short loop track intersection with the western leg of the long loop track.

 A large puriri tree near the track.

-One end of the short nature trail joins up with the western leg of the long and short loop tracks a few minutes walk from the lodge.
+One end of the short nature trail joins up with the western leg of the long and short loop tracks a few minutes walk from the parking area off Wright Rd.